Elliott Roosevelt (socialite): Personal life

-After this point, Elliott Sr. developed a "casual drinking" problem, which soon became alcoholism, an affliction to which his son Hall later succumbed.
+After this point, Elliott Sr. developed a "casual drinking" problem, which soon became alcoholism, an affliction to which his son Hall later succumbed as well.

 Because of his drinking problem, Elliott was exiled to Abingdon, Virginia, where he constantly wrote letters, mostly to Eleanor.
 Eleanor later recalled that on his many horseback riding expeditions with the young children in Virginia, he became attached to "one girl in particular of whom I was jealous."
 On occasion, he would, to the jubilation of Eleanor, return home for a few days.
-Theodore Roosevelt became the conservator for his spendthrift brother.

 Elliott fathered a son with a young servant girl named Katy Mann employed by Anna.
 His brother sent a detective who specialized in likenesses to look at the child and subsequently the Roosevelts settled out of court for $10,000.
 The sum was placed in a trust, but according to the Manns, the child never received a dime as the money apparently was looted by Katy's lawyers.
 There was some correspondence between Eleanor Roosevelt and her half-brother Elliott Roosevelt Mann (1891–1976).

+Theodore Roosevelt had Elliott forcibly removed from his home in 1891.
+This was done in the presence of Elliott's children.
+Elliott referred to this action as a "kidnapping".
+Elliott then went to Europe.
+Theodore Roosevelt and his sister Anna (Anna "Bamie" Roosevelt Cowles) conspired to have Elliott separated from his family.
+They told Elliott's wife Anna (Anna Rebecca Hall Roosevelt) about his "lovechild", and they arranged for her and her children to return home to the United States while Elliott remained in Europe.
+Elliott was then institutionalized under a doctor's care in a sanitarium.
+Theodore Roosevelt acted as the conservator for his brother's estate.

+After having been institutionalized in Europe, Elliott Roosevelt was able to arrange his return to the United States, where he was able to undergo formal evaluation.
+He was declared sane and mentally competent by two different courts, and thus Theodore Roosevelt failed to gain official conservatorship over his brother.
+However, Theodore was able to use his power to keep Elliott separated from his family, thus preventing Elliott from visiting his children.

+Death

+Things got worse for Elliott when, later in 1892, his wife Anna died.
+Their son Elliott Jr. died the next year from scarlet fever.
+Elliott's drinking became worse as he became despondent over both the loss of his wife and son, and the fact he still wasn’t allowed to see his remaining children.

+After losing his family in this manner, Roosevelt’s alcoholism and depression became progressively worse.
 On August 13, 1894, the 34-year-old Roosevelt attempted suicide by jumping out a window; he survived the initial fall, but the following day he suffered a seizure and died that evening of heart failure.
 At the time of his death, his alcoholism had escalated such that he was consuming numerous bottles of champagne and brandy each day.